Compression release engine brake: Limitation

 Jacobs claims that the use of the term "Jake Brake" on signs prohibiting engine retarding brakes violates their trademark and discriminates against Jacobs-brand products.

-In the U.S. state of Ohio, state law allows a board of county commissioners or township trustees to prohibit the use of compression brakes within unincorporated areas.
-These local regulations apply to all state- and locally maintained roads except Interstate highways.
+In the US state of Ohio, state law allows a board of county commissioners or township trustees to prohibit the use of compression brakes within unincorporated areas.
+These local regulations apply to all state and locally maintained roads except interstate highways.
 The state's standard "No Engine Brake" sign is designed to avoid discriminating against the Jacobs brand name.